Workable/java-error-handler/README.md

 ## About
 A common problem in software, specially in UI software is that of error handling.

-Some errors, like `network` or `database` errors designate truly **exceptional conditions**, while others are core parts of the business logic flow like let's say input `validation` or `authentication` errors.
+One way to classify errors can be by how they relate to the [problem domain](https://en.wikipedia.org/wiki/Problem_domain).
+Some errors, like `network` or `database` errors are orthogonal to the problem domain and designate truly **exceptional conditions**, while others are core parts of the domain like let's say `validation` or `authentication` errors.

-Some errors are common, **cross-cut concerns** as they can occur throughout the app while others are **specific** to a single operation, screen or action.
+One other way is by their **scope**.
+Are they **common** throughout the application or **specific** to a single screen, object or even method?
 Think of `UnauthorizedException` versus `InvalidPasswordException`.

-Finally, there's always the possibility of dealing with a completely unknown, at authoring/compile time, error.
+Let's not forget another very simple distintion between errors.
+Those that are known at authoring time and thus **expected** (despite of how probable is that they occur), and the those that are **unknown**.

 With that in mind, we usually want to:

-1. have a default handler for every expected error
-2. have a default handler for every exceptional or cross-cut concern error
+1. have a default handler for every **expected** (exceptional, common or not) error
-3. handle specific errors depending on when and where they occur
+2. handle specific errors explicitly based on where and when they occur
-4. override defaults when needed
+3. override any default handler if needed
 5. keep our code DRY

 Java, as a language, provides you with a way to do the above.
-By mapping exceptional cross-cut errors to runtime exceptions and catching them lower in the call stack, while having specific expected errors mapped to checked exceptions and handle them near where the error occurred.
+By mapping exceptional cross-cutting concern errors to runtime exceptions and catching them lower in the call stack, while having specific expected errors mapped to checked exceptions and handle them near where the error occurred.
 Still, countless are the projects where this simple strategy has gone astray with lots of errors being either swallowed or left for the `Thread.UncaughtExceptionHandler`.
 Moreover, it usually comes with significant boilerplate code.

 > `ErrorHandler` was built to make handling and logging every error easier, with no boilerplate and less room for mistakes.

-This library doesn't solve Java specific error handling problems, although it does help with the `log and shallow` anti-pattern as it provides an opinionated and straightforward way to act inside every `catch` clause.
+This library doesn't solve Java specific error handling problems, although it does help with the `log and shallow` anti-pattern as it provides an opinionated and straightforward way to act inside every `catch` block.
 It was created for the needs of an Android app and it proved itself useful very quickly.
 So it may work for you as well.
 If you like the concept and you're developing in  _Swift_ or _Javascript_, we're baking em and will be available really soon.

-## Usage
+## Example
-Setup a default error handler
+Let's say we're building a messaging app for Android that uses Foo service for crash reporting.

 ```java
 ErrorHandler